 PWLB's function is to lend money from the National Loans Fund to local authorities and other prescribed bodies, and to collect the repayments.
 REIT Real estate Investment Trust - a company whose main activity is owning investment property and is therefore similar to a property fund in many respects Revenue Expenditure Expenditure to meet the continuing cost of delivery of services including salaries and wages, the purchase of materials and capital financing charges.
 RPI Retail Prices Index is a monthly index demonstrating the movement in the cost of living as it tracks the prices of goods and services including mortgage interest and rent.
 Pensions and index-linked gilts are uprated using the RPI index.
 Risk The likelihood of incurring a loss from an investment.
 All investments carry some risk but some are more risky than others.
 This is closely linked to the CIPFA requirement of security.
+Service Investments Investments for service purposes' (or service investments) are taken or held primarily and directly for the delivery of public services (including housing, regeneration and local infrastructure) or in support of joint working with others to deliver such services.
 (Short) Term Deposits Deposits of cash with terms attached relating to maturity and rate of return (Interest) with maturity durations of less than 365 days Supranational Bonds Instruments issued by supranational organisations created by governments through international treaties (often called multilateral development banks).
 The bonds carry an AAA rating in their own right.
 Examples of supranational organisations are the European Investment Bank, the International Bank for Reconstruction and Development.
 Treasury (T) -Bills Treasury Bills are short term Government debt instruments and, just like temporary loans used by local authorities, are a means to manage cash flow.
 Treasury Bills (T-Bills) are issued by the Debt Management Office and are an eligible sovereign instrument, meaning that they have an AAA-rating.
 Temporary Borrowing Borrowing to cover peaks and troughs of cash flow, not to fund capital spending.
-Treasury Management Code CIPFA's Code of Practice for Treasury Management in the Public Services, initially published in 2003, subsequently updated in 2017 Treasury Management Practices (TMP) Treasury Management Practices set out the manner in which the Council will seek to achieve its policies and objectives and prescribe how it will manage and control these activities.
-UNEFI United Nations Environment Programme Finance Initiative (UNEFI) is a partnership between the United nations Environment Programme and the global financial sector to mobilize private sector finance for sustainable development Unsupported Borrowing Borrowing which is self-financed by the local authority.
+Treasury Management Code CIPFA's Code of Practice for Treasury Management in the Public Services, initially published in 2003, subsequently updated in 2017 and 2021 Treasury Management Practices (TMP) Treasury Management Practices set out the manner in which the Council will seek to achieve its policies and objectives and prescribe how it will manage and control these activities.
+UNEFI United Nations Environment Programme Finance Initiative (UNEFI) is a partnership between the United nations Environment

+Programme and the global financial sector to mobilize private sector finance for sustainable development Unsupported Borrowing Borrowing which is self-financed by the local authority.
 This is also sometimes referred to as Prudential Borrowing.
 Variable Net Asset Value (VNAV) Redemptions and investments in Money Market Funds (MMF's) are on the basis of the fund's Net Asset Value (NAV) per share.
-The

-Γ NAV of any money market fund is the market value of the fund's assets minus its liabilities and is stated on a per share basis.
-The net value of the assets held by an MMF can fluctuate, and the market value of a share may not always be exactly the amount that has been invested. ' Yield In general terms, yield is the income return on an investment and usually expressed as an annual percentage.
+The NAV of any money market fund is the market value of the fund's assets minus its liabilities and is stated on a per share basis.
+The net value of the assets held by an MMF can fluctuate, and the market value of a share may not always be exactly the amount that has been invested.
+Yield In general terms, yield is the income return on an investment and usually expressed as an annual percentage.